Daniel

 Key Themes

-- God's sovereignty over nations — Every king reigns only by God's permission, and every empire rises and falls according to His purposes
+- God's sovereignty over nations — Every king reigns only by God's permission, and every empire rises and falls according to His purpose

 - The kingdom of God — In contrast to fragile human empires, God's kingdom will never be destroyed